qureshinomaan/SplatSim/README.md

 ```

 A window should pop up that is a rendering of the robot in the pybullet simulation.
 If you drag the end effector of the robot around in pybullet, it should be reflected in the render.

+Congrats!
+Your static splat is now being simulated!

 ## Adding a new robot